goschtl/zope/zope.pytest/trunk/README.txt

 Introduction
 ============

-This package contains a set of helper functions to test zope/grok using pytest
+This package contains a set of helper functions to test Zope/Grok using `pytest`_.
+It currently lacks special support for doctesting.

 Core functions
 ==============

-zope.pytest.setup.create_app
+`zope.pytest.setup.create_app`

- * this function creates a wsgi app object which utilize a temporary db.
+ * this function creates a WSGI app object which utilizes a temporary db.

-zope.pytest.setup.configure
+`zope.pytest.setup.configure`

- * this function parses zcml file and initialize the component registry
+ * this function parses ZCML files and initializes the component registry

 Simple example::

+    import my.project
     from zope.pytest import create_app, configure
     from my.project import Root